Justiceleeg/cerebro/docs/dashboard-tasks.md

 - Real-time updates must be smooth (no jank) - performance is critical
 - AI recommendations are proactive (not just Q&A) - the AI surfaces insights automatically
 - External events are key to causation analysis - not just decoration
+- **Each slice is fully testable** - you can verify it works before moving to the next slice